adelanajohn/InvestmentGenie/README.md

 ```

 #### Blueprints (/InvestmentGeniePackage/pages.py)
 Blueprints are modular components in Flask that encapsulate a collection of related views.
-They can be easily imported in the __init__.py file, providing a convenient way to organize and structure your application's routes and functionality.
+They can be easily imported in the init file, providing a convenient way to organize and structure the application's routes and functionality.

 ```python
 from flask import Blueprint, render_template, redirect, request, session, url_for